Camps for boys in north carolina lake summit christian sleepaway camp .jpg?ixlib=rails 2.1

 Swim Skill Classification

-The swimming ability of each camper is assessed on Opening Day.
+The swimming ability of each camper is assessed on Opening Day for the June, Main, and 2-Week Camp sessions.
+Junior campers do not participate in a swim skill classification and wear life jackets at all times.
 Boys that demonstrate solid swimming skills will be classified as “Gold Swimmers” and those who need to work on their skills will be termed “Green Swimmers”.

 To be considered a Gold Swimmer, the following criteria must be demonstrated: